Skip to main content

 Price

-Price includes all kayaking equipment and instruction from qualified and experienced staff for one school term.
+Price includes all kayaking equipment and instruction from qualified and experienced staff.

 How to get started

-To register for Term 4 please complete our online registration.
+To register for the Term 2 and Term 3 junior kayaking program please complete our online registrations.

 For specific enquiries about the program, please contact (02) 4730 0087 or whitewater@sport.nsw.gov.au